 On one of my first safari drives in the Eastern Cape, in the Shamwari game reserve, I was extremely fortunate to witness a rare sighting of two lion prides going head to head.
-We had seen a Northern pride of six female lions the day before and soon identified them the morning after, as they were chomping away at a recent Warthog kill.
+We had seen a Northern pride of six female lion the day before and soon identified them the morning after, as they were chomping away at a recent Warthog kill.
 Suddenly, two of the females became alert and sighted something in the distance, which Phillip (our guide) initially thought might be another kill in sight.

-As we followed the lions, Philip realized that she was not going after a kill, but rather was going after three Southern pride female lions that had entered into the wrong territory.
+As we followed the lion, Philip realized that she was not going after a kill, but rather was going after three Southern pride female lion that had entered into the wrong territory.
 Phillip raced across to the next mountain, where we came across the Southern pride that he had spotted and waited for the Northern pride to show up.
-Finally, after 15 minutes of waiting, we saw the two Northern pride lions reunited and charging towards the Southern pride — right in front of our eyes.
+Finally, after 15 minutes of waiting, we saw the two Northern pride lion reunited and charging toward the Southern pride — right in front of our eyes.
 A third lion from the Northern pride showed up seconds later.
 With a small physical altercation between the two prides and a lot of roaring, the Northern pride finally pushed the Southerners out of their territory and made it very clear that they were not welcome.
 It’s a safari moment that I will certainly never forget!